annakukova/cos-course-planner/README.md

 ## How to use the project?
 Once you successfully run the project, it will guide you through the app and provide instructions on what you need to do.
 The app will prompt you to check all the courses you have taken so far.
 It then lets you choose your future courses and you can also save that selection.
 Then it will prompt you to give information about the number of remaining semesters you have in the university.
 Finally, the output is a schedule for the remaining semesters.
-If there is not a suitable way for you to take all the courses you want in the remaining semesters in university, the app will let you know that you cannot graduate with the COS major in the desired number of semesters.

 ### Credits
 Project author: Anna Kukova